trimble-oss/dba-dash/Docs/Collection.md

 ## Notes
 Data collection runs on a schedule by the agent which is listed below.
 Collections will also run on service start.
 If you need to refresh data prior to the scheduled collection, the only only way to do this is to restart the DBA Dash service.

+> **Note**
-*The refresh button in the GUI will refresh the data from the repository that has already been collected from the agent.
+> The refresh button in the GUI will refresh the data from the repository that has already been collected from the agent.
 The agent collects data from your SQL Server instances.
 The GUI tool only is just used to report on data from the repository database - it doesn't connect to your SQL instances directly.
 The GUI tool is packaged with the agent but can also be deployed separately.*

 ## Schedule
 ### Every 1min